-On the heels of the launch of BHIM app, the central government has launched BharatQR code which will make retail electronic payments mush more seamless.
+On the heels of the launch of BHIM app, the central government launched BharatQR code which will make retail electronic payments mush more seamless.
 This launch will make usage of the card redundant and make the digital payment much faster, seamless, easier, safe etc. Before discussing the Bharat QR let us understand what QR code (Quick Response Code) is.

 Quick Response (QR) Code